pjjonesnz/saveMyForm.jquery/README.md

 ## Note

-For this scipt to work correctly, please note the following:
-1. All forms need to have an id attribute
+For this scipt to work correctly the form input to be saved needs to have its id and/or name set.
+Inputs without this will be skipped.
-2. All form fields need to have a name

 ## API